 Picasso’s Cat Before A Mirror… You’d have an interesting time and very likely get lost, taking a hike through the mind of Pablo Picasso like this cat did.
-From Famous Artists’ Cats: The Book By David Stone No guarantee the experience would be pleasant; in fact, you could […]
+From Famous Artists’ Cats: […]

 Gauguin’s Cat is a whimsical parody of Paul Gauguin’s Still Life with Three Puppies.
 Deborah Julian‘s imagined cat insists on sharing the puppies’ cream.

 Cats in Paris Greeting Cards is a set of five of my most popular greeting cards in one bundle.
-All of these images started out as illustrations for my book Travels With George: Paris.
-More… Cat Lover Gift Set Cat Greeting Cards 5 Blank Handmade Cats in Paris […]
+All of these images started out as illustrations for my book Travels With […]

 Paul Gauguin’s puppies with a cat… Long before a spiritually tormented Paul Gauguin painted Where Do We Come From?
 What Are We?
-Where Are We Going?, which he considered his masterpiece, his path from birth in Paris to Tahiti featured a smorgasbord of hot and cold life […]
+Where Are We Going?, which he considered his masterpiece, […]

 About the cat in Degas’s hat shop… By David Stone Edgar Degas is probably the least loved of the impressionists whose revolution he helped lead.
-Based solely on his art, he should be one of the most admired.
-A pioneer, his work frames a part of art history […]
+Based solely on his art, he should be […]

-Inspiration for Ballet Class Visitor, Edgar Degas, did just about everything wrong.
-Even when not wrong, he was difficult and contrary.
+The inspiration for Ballet Class Visitor, Edgar Degas, did just about everything wrong in his personal life.
+But although difficult and contrary, he created unforgettable art.

 Paul Cézanne’s cats couldn’t resist that apple basket and all the great things in it.
 As soon as he wander off for lunch, they did the cat thing.
 Secretly.
-The Cats in Paul Cézanne’s Apple Basket By David Stone One way to look at Paul Cézanne’s career is […]
+The Cats in […]